agliyt/agliyt.github.io/homework_6b/README.md

 different amount selections.
 If you add an item to the cart, you can actually go back to the "our buns" page and select another bun and add it to cart - the number of items in the cart stays the same and changes accordingly.

+The cart also adjusts its total price according to the items in the cart, and calculates taxes.
+The dropdowns to change item features appear when you hover over them (although they don't change the items specifically).
+The dropdown includes features that are not currently selected.